 In a study that riled LBGT advocates in 2012, Professor Mark Regnerus found that kids raised by a married man and woman fared better generally than those raised in homes where they had two male parents or two female parents.
-Has there been any change in outcomes during the intervening years?
+(For update on science since 2012, read here.)

 Surveying 15,000 Americans between 18 and 39, the study measured 40 outcome categories and found, for example, that kids of homosexual parents were more likely to be on welfare support, have depression and succumb to drug abuse than their counterparts raised in intact biological homes, according to the 2012 study, reported by CBS.

 Naturally, the gay political agenda fired off rounds at the study conducted by the University of Texas at Austin sociologist.
 The study, they said, proved that instability at home, not homosexuality, was a problem.
 They maintained it was biased by the sociologist’s Catholic faith.
 It contradicted other, better studies, they said.

 His own university department chair disavowed his study and LBGT demographer Gary Gates formed a group of 200 social scientists to attack Social Science Research, the journal which published his study.
 Cancel culture was in full swing.
 He very nearly lost his job.

 Defending himself, Regnerus says his study was the most thorough so far and challenged opponents to conduct their own studies based on statistically significant data and prove him wrong, not just yell.
 Why haven’t the studies which supported raising kids in same-sex parent households not subjected to the same scrutiny as his?
 He asked.